401-advanced-javascript-Riva/oAuth/report.md

 A user needs a local server set up and access to an API client to make the process smoother.
 The server would be configured to use the public folder for static files.

 #### Ramp-Up Projections

-We started off believing this would be about 2 hrs here.
-It ended up being like 4 as there is so much documentation to get through and with any coding, small errors in formatting can make a huge difference here.
+We started off believing this would be about 2 hrs.
+It ended up taking 4 or so hours as there is so much documentation to get through and with any coding, small errors in formatting can make a huge difference.

 #### Community Support and Adoption levels